pivotal-cf/docs-on-demand-service-broker/creating.html.md

 It is up to the service author to perform any necessary service-specific migration logic here, if previous manifest is non-nil.

-Another use-case of the previous manifest is for the migration of deployment properties which need to stay the same across multiple-deploys of a manifest.
+Another use-case of the previous manifest is for the migration of deployment properties which need to stay the same across multiple deployments of a manifest.
 For example in the Redis example, we [generate a password](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go#L322) when we do a new deployment.
 But when the previous deployment manifest is provided, we copy the password over from [the previous deployment](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go#L320), as generating a new password for existing deployments will break existing bindings.

 For example see the [example Redis service adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go#L318-L323).